For CIOs, cybersecurity is becoming an increasingly greater concern.

 So, where to begin?
 What approach should CIOs takes to ensure their company’s data and operations are as safe and protected as possible?

-Seven Practices to Follow to Effectively Manage Cybersecurity
+Seven Practices for CIOs to Effectively Manage Cybersecurity

 Here are cybersecurity strategies and activities a CIO should make certain are in place:

-- Monitor Around the Clock: Only with real-time 24/7 visibility into the threats you face can you secure your organization and effectively understand and communicate your current security posture.
+Only with real-time 24×7 visibility into the threats you face can you secure your organization and effectively understand and communicate your current security posture.

 Learn More: For specific insights into these practices and key activities to undertake to ensure their success, read The CIO’s Cybersecurity Checklist.

-And read this Frost & Sullivan guide to determine whether building a security operations center in-house or utilizing a SOC-as-a-service provider is the right decision for your organization.
+And The Total Economic Impact™ Of Arctic Wolf Security Operations Solutions to determine whether building a security operations center in-house or utilizing a SOC-as-a-service provider is the right decision for your organization.